-The Royal College of Obstetricians and Gynaecologists has published an update to their guidance on preventing early onset group B strep (GBS) disease.
+The Royal College of Obstetricians and Gynaecologists has published updated UK GBS guidance.
+The document is about preventing early onset group B strep (GBS) disease.
 The guidance calls for all pregnant women to be provided with appropriate information about GBS to support decision making and to raise awareness of the signs and symptoms of the infection in babies.
-(More on that in an upcoming blog post).

 - giving antibiotics to all women in preterm labour would mean a large number of women and babies would be exposed to antibiotics and ‘as the risk of EOGBS infection in this group of infants is still low, prompt management of early-onset sepsis, if it occurs, is preferable to IAP for large numbers of women.”
 (2012: 5)